-If the request is not granted, the student will
+If the appeal request is not granted, the

-remain ineligible for financial aid until they meet all minimum
+student will remain ineligible for financial aid until they meet

-periods.
-Undergraduate students in a four year program may submit a
+periods).
+Undergraduate students in a four year program may submit

-undergraduates in a two year program and graduate students may
+undergraduates in a two year program and graduate or doctoral

 Appeal must be submitted by week 5 of the semester when